crate/cratedb-guide/docs/solution/industrial/index.md

 CrateDB helps Rauch to identify and predict production issues and gives access to production data for many years, with no need for additional infrastructure.

-Rauch is filling 33 cans per second and how that adds up to 400 data records per second which are being processed, stored, and analyzed.
+Rauch fills 33 cans per second, which adds up to 400 data records per second that are processed, stored, and analyzed.
 In total, they are within the range of one to ten billion records persisted in CrateDB.

 - [Rauch: High-Speed Production Lines]